 Among the greatest things to do in Sri Lanka there’s staying in places that are fully immersed in nature and that are environmentally friendly.
 Back of Beyond Dehigaha Ela is at about 30 minutes drive from Sigiriya, and one of the most unique hotels I have ever stayed at.
 I stayed first in a tree house, and then in a boulder cottage.
 Both rooms were stylish, cozy and fun to sleep in.
 Check here for current rates and here for reviews

-Back of Beyond Pidurangala is located closer to the famous Sri Lanka attractions, but just as beautiful.
+Back of Beyond Pidurangala is located closer to the most famous places to visit in Sri Lanka, but just as beautiful.
 As both places are quite isolated, meals are available there for a very reasonable price.
 There’s a good selection of local and international cuisine – trying local food is one of the things to do in Sri Lanka!
 Check here for current rates and here for reviews

-There are direct buses from Anuradhapura to Dambulla, costing only 200 Rupees.
-Once there, hop on a bus to Sigiriya which shouldn’t cost more than 100 Rupees.
+Once in Dambulla, hop on a bus to Sigiriya which shouldn’t cost more than 100 Rupees.
 Alternatively, tuc tucs should cost around 1000 – but keep in mind that one of the things to do in Sri Lanka before getting on a tuc tuc is haggling the prices.

 Kandy and its surroundings

-However, the main attraction in Kandy is the Temple of the Tooth Relic, considered one of the holiest Buddhist temples and one of the most important places to visit in Sri Lanka.
+However, the main attraction in Kandy is the Temple of the Tooth Relic, considered one of the holiest Buddhist temples and one of the ultimate places to visit in Sri Lanka.

 It costs 1500 Rupees ($10 USD) to visit the Temple of the Tooth Relic.
 Appropriate clothing is required and it is better to avoid the puja (prayer) times (5:30 to 6:45; 9:30 to 11:00 am, and 6:30 to 8:00 pm).
 I didn’t know that there’d be a prayer at mid morning too, and found ourselves pushed and pulled by the praying crowd to the point that we hardly enjoyed what is meant to be one of the best tourist attractions in Sri Lanka.